-For Redside Dace, critical habitat (section 8) is identified to the extent possible, using the best available information, and provides the features necessary to support the species' life-cycle functions, and to achieve the species' population and distribution objectives.
-This recovery strategy and action plan identifies stream reaches where critical habitat for Redside Dace exists in the watersheds listed above.
+For Redside Dace, critical habitat (section 8) is identified to the extent possible, using the best available information, and provides the functions and features necessary to support the species' life-cycle processes and to achieve the species' population and distribution objectives.
+This recovery strategy and action plan identifies stream reaches where critical habitat for Redside Dace exists in the locations listed above.